anquanscan/sec-tools/README.md

 [ScrapPY](https://github.com/RoseSecurity/ScrapPY): ScrapPY is a Python utility for scraping manuals, documents, and other sensitive PDFs to generate wordlists that can be utilized by offensive security tools to perform brute force, forced browsing, and dictionary attacks against targets.
 The tool dives deep to discover keywords and phrases leading to potential passwords or hidden directories.
 [XLIBROBLOX](https://github.com/XtoolsGithub/XLIBROBLOX): XLIBROBLOX
 [piccolo_api](https://github.com/piccolo-orm/piccolo_api): ASGI middleware for authentication, rate limiting, and building REST endpoints.
 [CppWxWidgetsReverseShell](https://github.com/melardev/CppWxWidgetsReverseShell): Reverse shell written in Cpp using wxWidgets framework
+[symex](https://github.com/nmosier/symex): A symbolic execution engine for x86-32 that allows starting execution from a concrete execution's core dump.